OEM-Sartorius-Data-Analytics/SIMCAQ-LINUX-GUIDE/CompileCustomAppsUbuntu.md

 ./configure PKG_CONFIG_PATH=/usr/lib64/pkgconfig
 ```

 To be able to run the application you need to have the path to your SIMCA-Q libraries in your LD_LIBRARY_PATH variable.
+LD_LIBRARY_PATH tois an environmental variable that tells dynamic link loader, a small program that begins all your applications, where to look for dynamic shared libraries that an application was linked with.
 Do this on the command-line:
 ```
 export LD_LIBRARY_PATH=/usr/lib64
 ```